|

 Spain and Italy."
 (Reference).

-(business), hospitality and education markets, (example).
+(business), hospitality and education markets.

 A business can even use IPTV technology for in-store and on-premises

-be controlled from a single PC either remotely or in-house.
+be controlled from a single PC either remotely or in-house.)

-Two of the earliest IPTV deployments were done by:
+Two of the earliest IPTV deployments:

 (1) In March, 1998, the former Cable & Wireless Hongkong Telecom